 Florida's Coral Reef came into existence approximately 10,000 years ago when sea levels rose following the last Ice Age.
 Reef growth is relatively slow; individual colonies grow only one-half inch to seven inches a year, depending on the species.
 Coral reefs are in a constant state of flux, where new polyps (the living tissue) grow on the outer surface, while their skeleton erodes to help make the white sand for our beaches.
 During long periods of favorable conditions, the reefs may reach awe-inspiring heights and diversity.

-Corals are animals that have a symbiotic relationship with a microscopic algae called zooxanthellae.
+Corals are animals that have a symbiotic relationship with microscopic algae.
 The corals benefit from the nutrients and oxygen that the symbionts provide through photosynthesis, and the symbionts receive nutrients and protection from the corals.
-The zooxanthellae give the corals their beautiful spectrum of colors.
+The symbionts also give the corals their beautiful spectrum of colors.

 Coral reef development occurs only in areas with specific environmental characteristics: a solid structure for attachment, relatively high water temperatures, clear waters low in phosphate and nitrogen nutrients, and moderate wave action to disperse waste and bring oxygen and plankton to the reef.
 Most of Florida's sport fish species and many other marine animals spend significant parts (particularly during their younger development stages) of their lives on or around Florida's Coral Reef and associated ecosystems.

 Types of Reefs and Corals

 The three major types of coral reefs around the world are atolls, fringing reefs and barrier reefs.
-Florida's coral reef system most closely resembles a barrier reef; however, the reefs are closer to shore and they lack the shallow inshore lagoons found on most barrier reefs.
-For this reason, Florida's Coral Reef, also known as the Florida Reef Tract, is more aptly referred to as a bank reef.
-Florida also has patch reefs, which grow in shallower water in between the reef tract and land.
+Florida's Coral Reef most closely resembles a barrier reef; however, the reefs are closer to shore and they lack the shallow inshore lagoons found on most barrier reefs.
+For this reason, Florida's Coral Reef is more aptly referred to as a barrier bank reef.
+Florida also has patch reefs, which grow in shallower water in between the reef and land.
 Patch reefs are typically small (the size of a backyard or a small home).